yssource/rhai/README.md

 }
 ```

-In general, boolean constants are most effective if you want the optimizer to automatically prune large `if`-`else` branches because they do not depend on operators.
+In general, boolean constants are most effective for the optimizer to automatically prune
+large `if`-`else` branches because they do not depend on operators.

 Alternatively, turn the optimizer to [`OptimizationLevel::Full`]